-► Land use growth
+Land use growth

 Land use assumptions in the BKR model are based on the City's adopted land use plans, zoning codes, and a market-based forecast of future development.
 Between 2018 and 2035, new development is expected to add about 8,300 new jobs and 850 dwelling units to the study area.
-Most of the residential growth is expected to be in the Factoria area and most of the employment growth is expected to be in Eastgate, north of I-90 between 139th Avenue SE and 161st Avenue SE.
+Most of the growth is expected to be in Eastgate, north of I-90 between 139th Avenue SE and 161st Avenue SE, although the Factoria Mall area is also expected to redevelop.
 Appendix C includes more detailed land use growth information.

-Summary of traffic volume forecasts
+► Summary of traffic volume forecasts

-The traffic forecasts from the 2035 Baseline BKR model are summarized in Figure 4 and show that traffic volume along the key corridors (148th-150th Avenue SE in Eastgate and Richards Road/Factoria Blvd SE in Factoria) is expected to grow by 0.7 to 1.5% annually between 2018 and 2035, depending upon the location.
+The traffic forecasts from the 2035 Baseline BKR model are summarized in Figure 4 and show that traffic volume along the key corridors (148th-150th Avenue SE in Eastgate and Richards Road-Factoria Boulevard SE in Factoria) is expected to grow by 0.7 to 1.5% annually between 2018 and 2035, depending upon the location.
 This translates into total growth in traffic volume between 13 to 39%.